jhuang6451/nabu_fedora/README.md

 ## Installation Tutorial (Dualboot Supportive)

 > [!IMPORTANT]
-> Re-partitioning your device wipes android's userdata, make sure all important files are backed up!!
+> Re-partitioning your device wipes android's userdata, make sure all important files are backed up!

 > [!NOTE]
 > For those who already have an esp partition and don't want it overwritten, you can download `efi-files-xx.x.zip` from release and manually place needed efi files into esp partition.